josh-works/intermediaterubycom/_posts/2021-05-04-rebuilding_rails_part_1/2021-05-04-rebuilding_rails_part_1.md

 ### Adding a (temporarily functioning) test for the sake of exploration

-~I didn't get a ton out of this chapter - I cannot figure out a good way to stick a `pry` in the key Gem methods and explore state by running tests.~
+<strike>I didn't get a ton out of this chapter - I cannot figure out a good way to stick a `pry` in the key Gem methods and explore state by running tests.</strike>

 In Noah's Slack group, in the `#rebuilding_rails` channel, I asked for help stubbing out a tiny test, so I could stick a `pry` in various places, and play around with the responses.